Mixed 3-manifolds are virtually special: Separability in special cube complexes

 \begin{cor} Let $G$ be the fundamental group of a virtually special cube complex with finitely many hyperplanes and let $H\subset G$ be the fundamental group of an immersed hyperplane.
 Then $H$ is separable in $G$. \end{cor}

-\begin{proof}[Proof of Lemma~\ref{lem:special->inj_rad}] Like before, let $X\rightarrow R=R(X)$ be the local isometry into the Salvetti complex of the finitely generated right-angled Artin group $F$ coming from Theorem~\ref{thm:Artin}.
-Let $T$ be the image in $R$ of the hyperplane $A$.
+\begin{proof}[Proof of Lemma~\ref{lem:special->inj_rad}] As before, let $X\rightarrow R=R(X)$ be the local isometry into the Salvetti complex of the finitely generated right-angled Artin group $F$ coming from Theorem~\ref{thm:Artin}.
+Let $T$ be the hyperplane in $R$ that is the image of the hyperplane $A$.
 Since $R$ is compact, it admits finitely many paths starting and ending at $N(T)$ of length $\leq 2d$, not path-homotopic into $N(T)$.
 Let $\mathcal{F}$ denote the family of conjugacy classes determined by closing them up by paths in $N(T)$.
 Then $\mathcal{F}$ is a union of classes determined by finitely many nontrivial cosets of the form $Hg$, where $H=\pi_1T$.
-Since hyperplane subgroups in $F$ are separable \cite[Cor 9.7]{HW}, there is a finite index subgroup $\widehat{F}\subset F$ disjoint from the set of elements whose classes lie in $\mathcal{F}$.
-Again let $\widehat{R}\rightarrow R$ be the finite cover corresponding to $\widehat{F}\subset F$ and let $\widehat{X}\rightarrow X$ be its pullback.
+Since hyperplane subgroups in $F$ are separable \cite[Cor 9.4]{HW}, there is a finite index subgroup $\widehat{F}\subset F$ disjoint from the set of elements whose classes lie in $\mathcal{F}$.
+Let $\widehat{R}\rightarrow R$ be the finite cover corresponding to $\widehat{F}\subset F$.
+Then elevations of $T$ to $\widehat{R}$ have injectivity radius $>d$.
+Let $\widehat{X}\rightarrow X$ be the pullback of $\widehat{R}\rightarrow R$.